->>Financial aid will pay for students to repeat a class once if the original grade was less than 3.5.
+>>Financial aid will pay for students to repeat a class once if the original grade was less than 3.5 GPA.
 Financial aid will also pay to retake a class with an "I" (incomplete) grade if re-registered in the class.
-Failed courses (0.0, W, NC) may be repeated to obtain a passing grade.
-Student wishing to retake a failed course a 3rd time will require a meeting with an academic advisor to develop a success plan
+Failed courses (0.0, W, NC) may be repeated until a grade above 0.0 is earned.
+Student wishing to retake a failed course a 3rd time may require a meeting with an academic advisor to develop a success plan.